draky-dev/docs/docs/reference/addons/draky-entrypoint-addon.md

 string.

-Note also that because you can use variables from your [configuration files](/docs/reference/configuration-files) in the service definitions, you can pass them into the container and use in your files in the `override` directory.
-That way you to some degree you can configure files inside your container with your configuration files on the host.
+Note also that because you can use variables from your [configuration files](/docs/reference/configuration-files) in the service definitions, you can pass them into the container and use them in your files in the `override` directory.
+That way, to some degree, you can configure files inside your container with configuration files on the host.

-## Environmental variables
+## Environment variables

-You can pass some optional environmental variables to the container that is using `draky-entrypoint`, to alter its behavior.
+You can pass some optional environment variables to the container that is using `draky-entrypoint` to alter its behavior.

-`DRAKY_ENTRYPOINT_DO_CREATE_HOST_USER` - if this variable has a value, the `draky-entrypoint` will create a user with the name `host`, with the same id as value of this variable.
+`DRAKY_ENTRYPOINT_DO_CREATE_HOST_USER` - if this variable has a value, the `draky-entrypoint` will create a user with the name `host`, with the same ID as the value of this variable.
 Why would you want to use it?
-For example: if you want to run something inside the container as a host.
+For example, if you want to run something inside the container as the host user.
 That way you will have access to the files created by this process.
 A common use case would be `php-fpm`.